oelin/memorizing-autoencoders/README.md

 ## About

-Autoencoders are useful models for feature learning and data compression, however they typically produce poor reconstructions of out-of-distribution data (ODD).
-Memorizing autoencoders (MAEs) are a family of autoencoder models which excel in this regard despite intentionally overfitting to a small number of training examples.
-In this research, we aim to understand why and how MAEs achieve this form of extrapolation.
+Autoencoders are useful models for feature learning and data compression, however they typically produce poor reconstructions on out-of-distribution data.
+Memorizing autoencoders (MAEs) are a family of autoencoder models which excel in this task despite intentionally overfitting to a small number of training examples.
+In this project we aim to understand why MAEs exhibit this surprising behaviour.

 ## Examples